maxupravitelev/picam-config/README.md

 ## App-Demo
-- You can checkout a (not actually updating) demo at: LINK
+- You can checkout a (not actually updating) demo at: [picam configurator](https://musing-austin-88f127.netlify.app/)

 ## Hardware requirements:
 - A raspberry pi to run the backend [adjust.py](https://github.com/maxupravitelev/wildlife_detection/blob/main/adjust.py).
 Tested with a raspberry pi 4B, older models will also work (probably).
 - Optional: A GPIO connected stepper motor

-## current stage
+## Current stage
 The app is currently in prototype stage with basic functionality.
 Next steps are:
-- optimizing state management with Redux
 - dynamically add and remove custom input fields to Picam configuration
 - generate raspivid cli commands based on config settings
+- Optimization (setting up state management with Redux,